Betsy Gray: Contemporary sources

 In addition to MacSkimin, M'Comb's cites at least two other references to Betsy Gray by those who were her contemporaries.
 There is a recollection of "fair Elizabeth Gray" by Charles Teeling, a leader of the Catholic Defenders.
 M'Comb's also reproduces a poem commemorating the loss of the "poor maiden" on "Erin's ruined plain" by a Miss Balfour published just twelve years after the battle in 1810.

 Richard Robert Madden, another early historian of the United Irishmen, had a description from Mary Ann McCracken of the County Down heroine at Ballynahinch riding a white pony and "carrying a stand of colours".
 McCracken, in turn, had a report from her brother, Henry Joy McCracken, on the run having commanded rebel forces at the Battle of Antrim, of receiving "a half guinea and trifles" from "G. Gray".
 This, it has been suggested, may have been Betsy's brother George.

 Without identifying Betsy, other contemporary sources, closer to the action, lend plausibility to her story.
 After the Battle of Ballynahinch the Freeman's Journal reported that two women (described by the then loyalist paper as prostitutes) had been killed after bearing the rebel standards in the field.
-Writing in 1825 James Thomson (the father of Lord Kelvin), recalls as a twelve year-old accompanying women folk of his own family with provisions to the insurgents and hearing reports that two or three women "remained on the field during the battle, submitting to their share of its labours and dangers and performing as valiant deeds as the men".
+Writing in 1825 James Thomson (the father of Lord Kelvin), recalls as a twelve-year-old accompanying women folk of his own family with provisions to the insurgents and hearing reports that two or three women "remained on the field during the battle, submitting to their share of its labours and dangers and performing as valiant deeds as the men".

 There are also the recollections of Hugh McCall appearing in the Lisburn Standard in 1895.
 As a boy McCall was told by the mother of the rebel commander "Harry Munroe" (Henry Munro) that her daughter "Peg," a girl about the same age as Bessie, had ridden onto the field of battle.
-Peg Munro was mounted a gray pony and wore a grey sash.
+Peg Munro was mounted a grey pony and wore a grey sash.

 A booklet, "Out in '98", published in the 1920s, reproduced a miniature of Betsy Gray attributed (possibly apocryphally) to "Newell of Downpatrick".
 The portrait artist Edward John Newell, according his own Life and Confessions of Newell, the Informer, was a United Irishman who betrayed over two hundred members and sympathisers to the government.
 No direct connection, however, appears to be drawn between Gray's fate and the artist's treachery.